paolofullone/paolofullone/README.md

 BackEnd Engineer
 ---------------------

-As of now, working as a backend engineer at XP Inc, working with C# and C++.
+As of now, working as a backend engineer at XP Inc, working with C#.

-I studied IT at Trybe (a Brazilian programming language school) to become a full stack web developer.
-We had contact with a lot of JS, React, NodeJS and Python.
-In the end of the course I also joinned an acceleration in .NET C#.

 * 🌍  I'm currently based in Coronel Fabriciano - MG - Brazil (I already lived in Belo Horizonte-MG, Jundiaí-SP and Mexico City)
 * ✉️  You can contact me at [paolo.enrico@gmail.com](mailto:paolo.enrico@gmail.com)